ijo022/GradedAssignment02-NeuralNetworks/README.md

-# Files:
+### Files:
 training.py to start training the model (just run) models/17.1 - trained model with 2000000 episodes: model_200000.pt or model_200000.h5
 agent.py - motified to PyTorch and deep q learning Graded Assignment 02 Presentation - includes link to video presentation

-# Dependencies:
+### Dependencies:
-# No other dependencies than those given in the assignment
+No other dependencies than those given in the assignment

-# Description of project
+### Description of project - Snake Reinforcement Learning
 Source: https://github.com/DragonWarrior15/snake-rl
-# Changed all model settings to version v17.1
+ Changed all model settings to version v17.1
-# Snake Reinforcement Learning

 Code for training a Deep Reinforcement Learning agent to play the game of Snake.
 The agent takes 2 frames of the game as input (image) and predicts the action values for